-It was not until planning was well underway that the government arranged public meetings to announce the villagization plan, and little effort was made to accommodate local ideas about the layout of the sites or the kinds of livelihood that would be possible there.
-As Yidneckachew (2015), who studied the public consultation process, observed: "the process was a nominal participation of pastoralists [sic]....
-Discussions at the public forums were top-down....
-[The] facilitators determined and controlled the agenda, the alternative solutions, and the process of the consultation" (pp.296, 300).
-The forums were orchestrated so as to permit the airing of "personal concerns about the project," but did not afford the opportunity for any major challenge of the premises of the scheme.
-Rather than being open to all comers, participants in the forum were "called" up by the organizers based on their "proximity to the project command area" (p.296).
-According to a member of the Regional Steering Committee interviewed by Yidneckachew, "participants were not to represent any [particular] group or the pastoralists' concern" (p.296).
+It was not until planning was well under way that the government arranged public meetings to announce the villagization plan, and little effort was made to accommodate local ideas regarding the layout of the sites or the kinds of livelihoods that might be possible there.
+As Yidneckachew, who studied the public consultation process, observed, "the process was a nominal participation of pastoralists [sic]...
+Discussions at the public forums were top-down. . . .
+[The] facilitators determined and controlled the agenda, the alternative solutions, and the process of the consultation" (2015:296, 300).
+The forums were orchestrated so as to permit the airing of "personal concerns about the project," but did not afford the opportunity for any major challenge to the premises of the scheme.
+Rather than being open to all comers, participants in the forum were "called" up by the organizers based on their "proximity to the project command area."
+According to a member of the Regional Steering Committee interviewed by Yidneckachew, "participants were not to represent any [particular] group or the pastoralists' concern" (2015:296).

-Settlers began to arrive in May of 2012 and official data suggest that by September of that year a few dozen households were living in each of the villages.
-The principal 'benefit' they received was an allocation of 30kg of grain per household per month as food aid.
-Land for irrigated farming was unavailable for approximately the first six months, but by early 2013, agricultural extension agents (known locally as Development Agents) had begun directing the settlers to grow maize using an irrigation system provided by the Sugar Corporation.
-The promise of the planners was that by using fertilizer and artificial irrigation, two or three harvests would be possible each year, with additional income available from selling cane to the Sugar Corporation for processing in the new factories.iii In practice, delays in the installation of infrastructure - both irrigation systems and sugar factories - meant that these harvests were elusive, and in many other ways the experience of villagization failed to meet official expectations.
+Settlers began to arrive in May of 2012, and official data suggest that by September of that year a few dozen households were living in each of the villages.
+The principal "benefit" they received was an allocation of 30kg of grain per household per month as food aid.
+Land for irrigated farming was unavailable for approximately the first six months, but by early 2013, agricultural extension agents (known locally as development agents) had begun directing the settlers to grow maize using an irrigation system provided by the Sugar Corporation.
+The promise of the planners was that by using new seed, fertilizer, and artificial irrigation, two or three harvests would be possible each year, with additional income available from selling cane to the Sugar Corporation for processing in the new factories.4 In practice, delays in the installation of infrastructure-both irrigation systems and the sugar factories-meant that these harvests were elusive.
+This was only one of the ways in which the experience of villagization failed to meet official expectations.
 Although people were at first given plots of 0.5 ha to cultivate maize for subsistence on irrigated plots, later the size of their plots was reduced to 0.25 ha.
-Once the processing factory was completed, the planners suggested, people would be entitled to 0.75 ha of land for sugar-cane cultivation, in addition to the 0.25 ha they were already cultivating.
-But as of this writing, the sugar factory is still not operational (Kamski 2016).
+Once the processing factory was completed, the planners suggested, people would be entitled to an extra 0.75 ha of land for sugar-cane cultivation, in addition to the 0.25 ha they were already cultivating.
+5